Interpret your analysis, part 2: Advanced features

 Rolling windows

 A rolling window is another method of smoothing out your data.
-It will display the aggregate last N days of information in a single data point.
+It displays the aggregate last N days of information in a single data point.
 This is useful if you want to view aggregated metrics—such as your 7-day active user count—on a daily basis.

 This differs from the rolling average, in that a rolling window doesn't average your data over the selected time frame.
 Instead, it sums the data.